opacity-browser/opacity/README.md

 # Opacity Browser
+Opacity Browser is a WebKit-based web browser application for macOS.

 ![screenshot](/Readme/screenshot.png)

-Opacity Browser is a WebKit-based web browser application for macOS.
+## About
-We do not collect any user information whatsoever.
+* We do not collect any user information whatsoever.
+* By default, your browsing and browsing history is only kept for 7 days.
+* Trackers can be blocked at three levels.

 ## Download
 [ App Store](https://apps.apple.com/us/app/opacity-web-browser/id6502774960)